joemocha/rate-limiter-demo/README.md

-# Fox vs. Hedgehog Rate Limiting Demo
+# Fox vs. Hedgehog Rate Limiting Demo - Specification

-This repository hosts the demo application used to illustrate the contrasting problem-solving approaches of the fox and the hedgehog.
+This document specifies the requirements for a demo application that illustrates the contrasting problem-solving approaches of the fox and the hedgehog.
 The project centers on a rate limiting scenario that highlights how each mindset explores or commits to a strategy when taming bursty traffic.

 ## Application Overview